The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 In an earlier article, I argued that shut-ins were imminent because they are the logical course of action to a glutted marketplace.
 Upon further consideration, I now believe that large scale shut-ins are unlikely simply because many producers are unable to curtail production.

 My earlier premise was that the reality of no-bid pricing at regional markets would serve as a wakeup call.
 However, recent rate cuts along major pipelines indicate that midstreamers can sustain additional margin compression, and thus that the broader industry can sustain even lower pricing before realizing the absolute marginal barrel.
-Central products midstreamers have been relatively insulated from short-term pricing changes in the current cycle, but the mere presence of midstream margins entails that the cost curve could endure another level shift down before low prices threaten supply and activity levels.
+Central product midstreamers have been relatively insulated from short-term pricing changes in the current cycle, but the mere presence of midstream margins entails that the cost curve could endure another level shift down before low prices threaten supply and activity levels.

 Generally, one should consider margins systematically along an entire value chain (vis-a-vis a first principles approach) if one hopes to gauge the range of plausible pricing scenarios which are fundamentally supported.